skelsec/aardwolf/README.md

 :triangular_flag_on_post: This is the public repository of aardwolf, for latest version and updates please consider supporting us through https://porchetta.industries/

-# AARDWOLF - Asynchronous RDP/VNC client in Python
+# AARDWOLF - Asynchronous RDP/VNC client in Python (headless)
 This project is aimed to play around the RDP and VNC protocols.
+Project contains no GUI, for a GUI client please check out [`aardwolfgui`](https://github.com/skelsec/aardwolfgui)

 ## :triangular_flag_on_post: Sponsors